delbertbeta/macOS-msi-b450i-OC/README.md

 - No 32-bit support
 - Can't run andriod emulator since android emulator only supports vt-x, but genymotion and virtualbox with amd-v support work well
 - Onboard microphone port not work
+- Airdrop / Handoff not work due to Intel bluetooth